E-commerce

 In what order should channels be installed?

 Start with the one where your audience and creatives are already present.
-Technology follows strategy: one well-managed channel is better than three half-installed ones.
+Technique follows strategy: one well-managed channel is better than three half-installed.

-How much time should be planned for a clean first launch?
+How long should you allow for a clean first launch?

-Allow at least a few hours for a limited scope if prerequisites are ready, and several days if external checks (business, identity) or back-and-forth on Google feeds are needed.
+Allow at least a few hours for a small scope if prerequisites are ready, and several days if external checks (commerce, identity) or back-and-forth on Google feeds are needed.

-Can I connect multiple channels on the same day?
+Can I connect several channels on the same day?

-Yes, if your catalog is stable and your team is available to test.
-Otherwise, space them out by one or two days to isolate issues (source of error: which connector?).
+Yes if your catalog is stable and your team is available to test.
+Otherwise, leave one or two days between them to isolate problems (source of the error: which connector?).

-A significant share of social traffic is viewed on smartphones: a desktop-only journey misses friction points with buttons, forms, or cookie pop-ups.
+A significant share of social traffic is viewed on smartphones: a desktop-only journey lets button, form, or cookie pop-up friction slip through.

 What happens if my stock changes during sync?

-Shopify sales generally update inventory, but propagation to each network may take some time.
-Anticipate peaks and document a customer communication rule in case of stockouts.
+Shopify sales generally update inventory, but propagation to each network can take some time.
+Anticipate peaks and document a customer communication rule in the event of a stockout.

 I have errors in Merchant Center: where should I start?

-Read the error details, correct the product listing in Shopify, wait for the feed to update, then check again.
-Prioritize errors that block delivery before simple warnings.
+Read the error details, fix the product listing in Shopify, wait for the feed to update, then check again.
+Prioritize errors that block distribution before simple warnings.

 Who should respond to messages on Instagram or Facebook?

-Assign one person or a small group, with a response time slot and macros for acknowledgment.
-Over time, an assistant can handle first-level inquiries on the site, not necessarily on the network depending on your rules.
+Designate one person or a small group, with a response window and canned responses for acknowledgment.
+In the long run, an assistant can handle the first level on the site, not necessarily on the network, depending on your rules.

 Not necessarily: first validate data quality and the purchase journey.
-An imperfect catalog amplified by ads costs more than it brings in.
+A flawed catalog amplified by ads costs more than it brings in.

 Go further